KetanKeshav/Certificate-Generator-cum-Mailing/README.md

 3. img.save(r"C:\Users\ketan\Desktop\emailcertificate\\"+fname+".pdf", "PDF", resolution=100.0)

-#Run the program
+# Run the program

-#Enter Path of Excel File (better if all the files are part of the same folder)
+# Enter Path of Excel File
+Better if all the files are part of the same folder

-#Please Enter to Exit
+# Please Enter to Exit